 Cats become infected when they come into contact with feces containing the infective threadworm larvae.
-These larvae penetrate the skin and migrate to the lungs via the blood.
-Here they migrate up the trachea and into the throat where they are swallowed.
-Nursing kittens can also acquire the worm via their mother’s milk.
+The larvae penetrate the skin and migrate to the lungs via the blood, they move up the trachea and into the throat, the cat then swallows them.

-Occasionally respiratory symptoms
+- Occasionally respiratory symptoms

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.

 Microscopic examination of the feces for the presence of larva can confirm diagnosis.